 I have decided that the margay is the best climber.
 This is quite a difficult question because all cats are good to excellent climbers.
-Of the big cats perhaps the leopard is the strongest climber but the tiger climbs beautifully as well.
+Of the big cats the leopard is the strongest climber but the tiger climbs beautifully as well.
 However, no other wild cat is quite so attuned to the task of climbing trees as the margay.
 An alternative name for this cat is the “long-tailed spotted cat”.
+To return to the leopard, there is a video of a leopard successfully hunting a baby monkey (a common event) by climbing a tall, spindly tree to a height of around 30 feet.
+Totally awesome for a large cat.

 That in itself gives a clue because the longer the tail the better it is at assisting in balancing which is a quality in demand when traversing narrow branches at a height.